Support ADAPTED The Film!

 -

-Provide a resource for individuals new to spinal cord injuries that shows different ways to get outside and live life to the fullest
+Provide a resource for individuals new to spinal cord injuries that shows different ways to access nature from a wheelchair

 -